remlapmot/mrrobust/README.md

  - `mregger` implements the IVW and MR-Egger regression approaches introduced in Bowden et al., Int J Epi, 2015 <http://dx.doi.org/10.1093/ije/dyv080>.
 Use with summary data (i.e. per SNP/genotype associations with the disease outcome and exposure/phenotype).

  - `mrmedian` and `mrmedianobs` implement the unweighted, weighted, and penalized weighted median IV estimators robust to 50% invalid instruments in Bowden et al., Gen Epi, 2016 <http://dx.doi.org/10.1002/gepi.21965>.
 Use `mrmedian` with summary data and `mrmedianobs` with individual level data.

+ - `mrmodal` implements the zero modal estimator of Hartwig et al., biorxiv, 2017 <http://dx.doi.org/10.1101/126102>.
+Use with summary data.

  - `mreggerplot` implements a scatter plot with fitted line (either from IVW, MR-Egger, or weighted median estimators) and confidence interval.